 Wright State University assesses the student health insurance premium for domestic students on a per term basis.
-The premium is added to your current account balance if you are registered for at least six (6) credit hours unless you decline coverage.
-If you wish to decline coverage, go to Wings Express, select Student and Financial Aid, Registration and Required Acknowledgement.
-Please select "No" if you want to decline coverage.
-The default answer is "Yes".
+The premium is added to your current account balance if you are registered for at least six credit hours unless you decline coverage.
+If you wish to decline coverage, go to WINGS Express, select Student and Financial Aid, Registration and Required Acknowledgement.
+Please select No if you want to decline coverage.

-Students not enrolled during the summer semester may purchase continuing health insurance provided they had coverage in the spring semester and are registerd for the upcoming fall semester.
-The student must contact Student Health Services in able to purchase.
-In order to maintain continous coverage without a lapse, it is important to purchase the summer coverage.
+Students not enrolled during the summer semester may purchase continuing health insurance provided they had coverage in the spring semester and are registered for the upcoming fall semester.
+The student must contact Student Health Services to purchase.
+To maintain continuous coverage without a lapse, it is important to purchase the summer coverage.

-Student health insurance must be declined each semester by the third Friday of the term, or the student will be responsible for payment even if they have other coverage.
-If you determine you will need insurance after you have declined, return to the Required Acknowledgement page and indicate you want to purchase coverage by the third Friday of the term.
+Student health insurance must be declined each semester by the second Friday of the term, or the student will be responsible for payment even if they have other coverage.
+If you determine you will need insurance after you have declined, return to the Required Acknowledgement page and indicate you want to purchase coverage by the second Friday of the term.

-- Covered services rendered at Student Health Services are payable at 100% of covered medical expenses.
+- Covered services rendered at Student Health Services are payable at 100 percent of covered medical expenses.

 - Copays and deductibles are waived when seen at Student Health Services.

-- United Healthcare Student Resources requires a referral from Student Health Services any time treatment is sought outside of SHS during their normal business hours except in an emergency situation.
+- United Healthcare Student Resources requires a referral from Student Health Services (SHS) any time treatment is sought outside of SHS during their normal business hours except in an emergency.
 This applies to urgent care centers, Wright State Physicians and your primary care providers.
-See page 2 of current policy for the referral exclusions.

-This Plan provides benefits for a covered injury or Sickness ("Loss") which occurs during your term of coverage under this Plan.
-The expenses for the Loss must also be incurred during your term of coverage under this Plan.
+This plan provides benefits for a covered injury or sickness which occurs during your term of coverage under this plan.
+The expenses for the loss must also be incurred during your term of coverage under this plan.